rhaiscript/book/src/rust/build_type.md

 For Rhai, it is necessary to handle invalid indices properly by returning an error.

-Therefore, in the example above, the custom method `get_component` is used to define an [indexer] get function which properly handles invalid indices.
+Therefore, in the example above, the `with_indexer_get_set` method properly handles invalid indices by returning errors.
 ~~~